Music of India: Vedic and ancient era

-Starting from the earliest known work Tholkappiyam (500 BCE), there are several references to music and Panns in the ancient pre-Sangam and Sangam literature starting from the earliest known work Tholkappiyam (500 BCE).
+There are several references to music and Panns in the ancient pre-Sangam and Sangam literature starting from the earliest known work Tholkappiyam (500 BCE).
 Among Sangam literature, Mathuraikkanci refers to women singing sevvazhi pann to invoke the mercy of God during childbirth.
 In Tolkappiyam, the five landscapes of the Sangam literature had each an associated Pann, each describing the mood of the song associated with that landscape.
 Among the numerous panns that find mention in the ancient Tamil literature are, Ambal Pann, which is suitable to be played on the flute, sevvazhi pann on the Yazh (lute), Nottiram and Sevvazhi expressing pathos, the captivating Kurinji pann and the invigorating Murudappann.
 Pann(பண்) is the melodic mode used by the Tamil people in their music since the ancient times.
 The ancient panns over centuries evolved first into a pentatonic scale and later into the seven note Carnatic Sargam.
 But from the earliest times, Tamil Music is heptatonic and known as Ezhisai (ஏழிசை).

-sanskrit saint-poet Jayadeva, who was the great composer and illustrious master of classical music, shaped Odra-Magadhi style music and had great influence on Odissi Sangita.
+Sanskrit saint-poet Jayadeva, who was the great composer and illustrious master of classical music, shaped Odra-Magadhi style music and had great influence on Odissi Sangita.

 Śārṅgadeva composed Sangita-Ratnakara, one of the most important Sanskrit musicological texts from India, which is regarded as the definitive text in both Hindustani music and Carnatic music traditions of Indian classical music.

 Assamese poet Madhava Kandali, writer of Saptakanda Ramayana, lists several instruments in his version of "Ramayana", such as mardala, khumuchi, bhemachi, dagar, gratal, ramtal, tabal, jhajhar, jinjiri, bheri mahari, tokari, dosari, kendara, dotara, vina, rudra-vipanchi, etc. (meaning that these instruments existed since his time in the 14th century or earlier).
 The Indian system of notation is perhaps the world's oldest and most elaborate.

 Medieval era

 In the early 14th century under the Khiljis, there were concerts and competitions between Hindustani and Carnatic musicians.

+In late 15th century, music golden era started, the Dhupad school of music was established in Gwalior.
+Raja Man Singh Tomar complied music treatise in his book called Manakautuhala.
+Tanasena or Tansen popularized Hindustani classical music.
+Many celebrated singers and composers like Jagananth Kaviral, Swami Haridasa, Baiju Bawra, Nayaka Baksu, Mohamud Lohang joined Gwalior court as musicians.

 From the 16th century onwards, treatises written on music were Sangitamava Chandrika, Gita Prakasha, Sangita Kalalata and Natya Manorama.